markusstocker/LaTeX101/README.md

 You are now ready to start writing your own article.
 The following description uses our [default article](article/default-article.pdf).

-Open the `.tex` file in TeXshop as well as the default article (PDF).
-In TeXshop, select `Build & View` (green double arrow) to build the document.
-You will see a PDF output on the right hand side in TeXshop.
+Open the `.tex` file in TeXstudio as well as the default article (PDF).
+In TeXstudio, select `Build & View` (green double arrow) to build the document.
+You will see a PDF output on the right hand side in TeXstudio.
 The aim now is to re-create the default article in LaTeX by writing the `.tex` file.

 As you can see in the footnote, we plan to submit the article to the Elsevier [SoftwareX](https://www.journals.elsevier.com/softwarex/) journal.
 Find the corresponding LaTeX command to specify the journal name and change it to *SoftwareX* (or your favorite journal).
 Build the document to see the change in PDF.